View Document Text

 The availability of these services from Schwab benefits us because we do not have to produce or purchase them, and

-based on clients’ interest in receiving the best value in custody services and the most favorable execution of their
+on Clients’ interest in receiving the best value in custody services and the most favorable execution of their transactions.

 Research and Other Soft Dollar Benefits